lostb053/Statistarr/README.md

 - Saving it to a persistent `JSON` file

 > [!Note]
-> Stats will likely be inaccurate at first since they start collecting from the day you begin using it.
-But let it run for a while, and you'll get a clearer picture of how well each indexer performs.
+> Stats may be inaccurate at first, not because the script starts fresh, but because Radarr and Sonarr delete history data for any shows or movies you’ve removed.
+Once something is gone, so is its history — meaning the script has nothing to track for it.
+Let the script run continuously from now on, and over time you'll build a more complete picture of how each indexer performs.

 ---